 This approach allows the team to see each individual in context, see all of the Williams family members they were associated with…and the other enslaved people who they left behind as well as those who went with them to their new destination.

 Seeing them in this way enables us, and will continue to enable us, to identify who was part of their family; as well as identify those enslaved people who were not a part of their family.

 For instance, a few things have already become apparent.
 There were two distinct groups of enslaved people who were kept within the Williams family.

-The exception are the instances where a Williams died intestate, without a Will.
+The exception were the instances where a Williams died intestate, without a Will.
 Estate sales in this instance seemed to have been something of a free-for-all.
 However, we’ve noticed members of the immediate and extended family acquired specific groups of enslaved people when such an estate sale happened.
-They were buying enslaved people we either know, or strongly suspect, were their black relations.
+They were buying enslaved people we either knew, or strongly suspected, were their black relations.

 We wouldn’t be able to make these connections and associations without a family tree like this project’s tree.

 Daniel is a pretty straightforward example to illustrate.
 He has only one known document to work with thus far: his Will.